 Morocco

-To left left of the plate is CD above Maroc in black.
+To left of the plate is CD above Maroc in black.
 To the right is the same in Arabic writing.

 Morocco

-To left left of the plate is CD above Maroc in black.
+To left of the plate is CD above Maroc in black.
 To the right is the same in Arabic writing.

 Morocco